 About a year ago, my husband and I decided to follow our dreams.
 We moved from our comfortable suburban home to a small house on five run-down acres in hopes of starting a mini-farm.
 We’re on an adventure, that’s for sure.
 On this adventure we’re simplifying our life to focus on what matters.

-I’d LOVE to have you join me on this journey!
+I’d love to have you join me on this journey.
 The best way to stay connected is to sign up here.
-After the free meal planning template bundle, you’ll be added to my weekly email list.
+You’ll get a free meal planning template bundle as a gift for signing up to my weekly email list.

 Simple Scratch Recipes